 Provision of hotel stays and valet parking services are recognised as performance obligations satisfied over time.
-SFRS(I) 15.124 Progress towards complete satisfaction of these performance obligations is measured based on the proportion of the SFRS(I) 15.35.a total duration of stay that has elapsed at the end of the reporting period.
-Payment for hotel stays and valet parking SFRS(I) 15.119 SFRS(I) 15.107 services sold to corporates are due from the customer at the end of the duration of stay.
+SFRS(I) 15.124 Progress towards complete satisfaction of these performance obligations is measured based on the proportion of the total duration of stay that has elapsed at the end of the reporting period.
+Payment for hotel stays and valet parking services sold to corporates are due from the customer at the end of the duration of stay.
 Payment for such services sold to individual customers are due from the customer prior to the stay.
 A contract asset is recognised for time which has elapsed representing the Group's right to consideration for the services performed to date, except for short durations of service where the effect would be immaterial.

-Revenue from sales of food and beverages are recognised when control of the goods has been transferred, being at SFRS(I) 15.125
+Revenue from sales of food and beverages are recognised when control of the goods has been transferred, being at SFRS(I) 15.125 the point in time when the food and beverages are consumed.
+This is also the point where the Group is entitled to SFRS(I) 15.119 payment.

 The Group sells hotel packages to customers.
 The hotel packages offer combined goods and services.
 These goods SFRS(I) 15.119 and services are considered distinct as they are regularly supplied by the Group to customers on a stand-alone basis.
 SFRS(I) 15.126 These are therefore accounted for as separate performance obligations.
 In this case, the transaction price will be allocated to each performance obligation based on their stand-alone selling prices.
-Payment of the transaction price payment.
+Payment of the transaction price is due immediately when the customer purchases the hotel package.